axa-group/Parsr/server/src/output/json/README.md

   ]
 }
 ```
+By default the level of granularity of the export will be "word".
+You can configure it to "character" in the config file.
+For more information, refer to [Output Config/Granularity.](../../../../docs/configuration.md#42-Granularity).

-For information about the complete structure of the json file, refer to the [JSON output format.](../../../../docs/json-output.md)
+For information about the complete structure of the json file, refer to the [JSON output format.](../../../../docs/json-output.md).